servo/ci-runners/README.md

 - Restart the monitor with `SERVO_CI_DONT_CREATE_RUNNERS`, to free up some resources
 - Update the Servo repo on the host: `git -C ~/servo pull`
-- Redo the “build the base image” steps for the image to be built
+- Redo the “build the base image” steps for the image to be built, stopping before the `zfs destroy` step
-    - `zfs destroy -r tank/base/servo-windows10` will fail until there are no busy runners on the old image
+- Create a test profile in monitor/src/main.rs, pointing to the test image
+- Restart the monitor without `SERVO_CI_DONT_CREATE_RUNNERS`
+- Run a try job with that test image: `./mach try win -r upstream`
+- If all goes well
+    - Remove the test profile monitor/src/main.rs
-- Restart the monitor without `SERVO_CI_DONT_CREATE_RUNNERS`, to free up some resources
+    - Restart the monitor without `SERVO_CI_DONT_CREATE_RUNNERS`
+    - Do the rest of the “build the base image” steps